Curie: Policy-based Secure Data Exchange: Curie Policy Description Language

-The acquire clause of \textsf{M$_1$} defines a data-dependent conditional for \textsf{M$_3$}. \textsf{M$_1$} specifies its local data, defines Jaccard index as an algorithm and sets the threshold value equal to 0.3. $M_3$ evaluates the function, and if its output threshold holds, it agrees to share data if its conditionals \textsf{evaluate(...)} in its share clause defined for {M$_1$} returns true.
+}}} The acquire clause of \textsf{M$_1$} defines a data-dependent conditional for \textsf{M$_3$}.
+It defines a Jaccard measure on its local data through \textsf{evaluate} keyword and sets its threshold value equal to 0.3. \textsf{M$_3$} agrees to share its local data with \textsf{M$_1$} if \textsf{intersection size} of its local data is less then 10.
 Otherwise, it consults the next share clause defined for {M$_1$} which states that an individual's weight greater than 150 pounds will be shared.
 All other share and acquire clauses are trivial.
-Members agree to share and acquire complete data based on data size (data size $>$ 1K) and alliance membership (NATO member) conditionals.
+Members agree to share and acquire complete data based on data size (data size $>$ 1K), alliance membership (\eg NATO or EU member) and inputs (\eg genotype).

-Putting the pieces together, CPL allows members independently to define a data exchange policy with share and acquire clauses.
+Putting pieces together, CPL allows members independently define a data exchange policy with share and acquire clauses.
 The policies are dictated through conditionals and selections.
 This allows members to dictate policies in complex and asymmetric relationships.
-Defined in Section~\ref{sec:requirements}, CPL provides members to dictate the requirements of partnership, share, acquisition, and data-dependent conditionals.
+Defined in Section~\ref{sec:requirements}, CPL provides members to dictate partnership, share, acquisition, and data-dependent conditionals.